flybywiresim/website/src/posts/a380x-full-speed-ahead.md

 ### A Word on Textures and Models

-Our modelling and texture team has put extraordinary effort into crafting an experience that feels as realistic as possible, both inside and outside the cockpit.
+Our modelling and texture team has invested thousands of hours into crafting an experience that feels as realistic as possible, both inside and outside the cockpit.
 Repsol has led the way in creating a custom-built model in conjunction with Mike who has textured with photorealism using the latest Adobe Substance Painter tools.
 We have leveraged actual photos as the base texture and the associated roughness maps using clever techniques learned over time from experimentation within the simulator and how it “looks” in sim versus real life.

 These insane textures are a result from Mike’s experience in real life flying aircraft, as well as the constant positive feedback from our modelling team for the past 3 years of development.

-We would like to point out however that using clear skies in MSFS 2020 comes with a skybox texture which ends up washing out our textures.
+**Note:** Using clear skies in MSFS 2020 comes with a skybox texture which ends up washing out our textures.

 The modelling team hopes that you enjoy the visual work that brings to life the A380X in the simulator from their thousands of hours of volunteer time.

-## INOP Systems
+### INOP Systems

 The A380X is rated as capable for point A to point B on VATSIM but the development team would like to point out that much like in the past with the A32NX development process some systems may not be operable from the start.

-Having the  underlying system architecture in place is vital, but also requires time and iteration.
-As a result, placeholder systems used for development may still exist during the open alpha.
-Examples include the current fuel system, flight computers, engine model and SFD/SND (Standby Flight Display/Standby Navigation Display).

 The full list of INOP systems will be available in our documentation at a later time.
 We will be updating this list as we progress through the development of the A380X.

-While the above is simply a slice of the larger picture, we hope nonetheless that you will enjoy flying the aircraft and provide feedback, so that we can improve, refine, and develop what is still missing.

 ## Tutorials and Documentation